Explicit integral Galois module structure of weakly ramified extensions of local fields

-\begin{remark} Using the theory of Galois scaffolds, Theorem \ref{thm:tot-weak-p-extension} (iii) is also proven in recent work of Byott and Elder \cite[Prop.\ 4.4]{large_galois_scaffolds} when $n=1$ (the case for general $n$ is trivial to deduce from this).
-Moreover, there are two other proofs of Theorem \ref{thm:tot-weak-p-extension} (iii) in the literature in the case that $n=1$ and $K$ is a $p$-adic field: Vostokov \cite[Prop.\ 2]{0462.12004} proves the result by a direct computation; using the theory of Lubin-Tate extensions, Byott \cite[Cor.\ 4.3]{MR1702149} shows that any uniformizer $\pi_{L}$ of $L$ is a free generator of $\mathcal{O}_{L}$ over $\mathcal{O}_{K}[G][\pi_{K}^{-1}\Tr_{G}]$, and from this Vinatier \cite[Prop.\ 2.4]{MR2167720} deduces the result.
+\begin{remark} Using the theory of Galois scaffolds, Theorem \ref{thm:tot-weak-p-extension} (iii) is also proven in recent work of Byott and Elder \cite[Prop.\ 4.4]{large_galois_scaffolds} when $n=1$ (in fact, op.\ cit.\ also gives the analogous result for $\mathcal{O}_{L}$ over its associated order $\mathfrak{A}_{L/K}$); the result for general $n \equiv 1 \bmod |G|$ is trivial to deduce from this.
+Moreover, there are two other proofs of Theorem \ref{thm:tot-weak-p-extension} (iii) in the literature in the case that $n=1$ and $K$ is a $p$-adic field: Vostokov \cite[Prop.\ 2]{0462.12004} proved the result by a direct computation; using the theory of Lubin-Tate extensions, Byott \cite[Cor.\ 4.3]{MR1702149} showed that any uniformizer $\pi_{L}$ of $L$ is a free generator of $\mathcal{O}_{L}$ over $\mathcal{O}_{K}[G][\pi_{K}^{-1}\Tr_{G}]$, and from this Vinatier \cite[Prop.\ 2.4]{MR2167720} deduced the result.
 One advantage of the proof below is that it is short, elementary and largely self-contained. \end{remark}